-Spanning across 1,600 kilometres in the South Pacific Ocean, the far-flung islands of Fiji make for an exotic superyacht charter From relaxing on postcard perfect beaches to discovering world-class dive sites, there are many reasons why you should visit Fiji on a yacht charter vacation.
+Spanning across 1,600 kilometres in the South Pacific Ocean, the far-flung islands of Fiji make for an exotic superyacht destination.
+From relaxing on postcard-perfect beaches to discovering world-class dive sites, here are 6 reasons why you should visit Fiji on a yacht charter vacation.

 Dazzling white sands, swaying palm trees and cyan-blue waters – Fiji’s beaches are the epitome of paradise — perfect for a superyacht charter.
 Some of the best can be found in the Yasawa archipelago, including Likuliku Bay on Waya Island, Nalova Bay on Nacula Island and Nanuya Lailai’s Blue Lagoon.

 Nearer to Vitu Levu – Fiji’s main and largest island – is Tokoriki’s Liku Beach, a 3,000-foot-long stretch of bone white sand famed for its stunning sunsets.
 It’s also located opposite Mondriki, the island where the 2000 movie Castaway starring Tom Hanks was filmed.

 Making the journey to the remote northern reaches more than worth the while is Horseshoe Bay on Matagi Island, while Vanua Balavu in the east of the island chain regularly appears in compilations of the world’s best beaches.
 But, luckily for charterers, you’ll need a private yacht to reach these two secluded gems.

 Dubbed as ‘the Soft Coral Capital of the World’, Fiji provides some of the best diving in the South Pacific.
 Warm, clear waters make diving and snorkelling possible at any time of year and, with more than 1,000 species of fish and several hundred types of coral and sponges, there is much to explore.